mendix/google-maps/README.md

 ### Custom Markers
 -  It is used to configure how the marker icon should be look.
-- Select the **Markers** tab under **locations** option on the **Map properties** tab
+- Under **locations** option on the **Map properties** tab, select the **Markers** tab
+- For the **Default** option, the widget bundled marker will be displayed
-- For the **static image** option, upload a static image
+- For the **Static** option, upload a static image
+- For the **System image** option, add a **system image path**, which is a reference to the locations enity.
+The entity selected should inherit from **System.Image** otherwise it will display an error.
-- For Dynamic marker images, upload an image into the database to view the map during runtime
+- Upload an image into the database to view the **system image** marker at runtime
 - Markers can also be created based on enumeration.
-An enumeration containing the name and caption of the markers should be created within your project and that enumeration assigned to the `Locations entity`.
+Select the **Marker list** option, then add an enumeration containing the name and caption of the markers to your project and assign that enumeration to the `Locations entity`.
 ![Markers](/assets/maps-markers.png)
-From the `Marker Images` tab, the enumeration key and image is then specified under `Images`
+From the `Marker image list` tab, the enumeration key and image is then specified under `Images`
 ![Enumeration markers](/assets/markers.png)

 ## Issues, suggestions and feature requests